taha-abujrad/disable-debug-mode/README.md

 # Odoo Disable Debug App
-This repository provides an access group for enabling the debug mode in odoo and it is disabled by default for other users
+This repository provides an access group for enabling the debug mode in odoo, and it is disabled by default for other users

 - Use the following command to clone the project: